lluppesms/voice.command.tester/README.md

 This sample program is derived from the Azure VoiceLive SDK documentation and the sample program [https://github.com/Azure/azure-sdk-for-net/tree/main/sdk/ai/Azure.AI.VoiceLive/samples/BasicVoiceAssistant](https://github.com/Azure/azure-sdk-for-net/tree/main/sdk/ai/Azure.AI.VoiceLive/samples/BasicVoiceAssistant).

 This app demonstrates the fundamental capabilities of the Azure VoiceLive SDK by creating a very basic voice assistant that can engage in natural conversation in real-time using bidirectional audio streaming.
 It captures audio from the user's microphone, sends it to the VoiceLive service for processing, and plays back the assistant's spoken responses through the speakers.
-The LLM can be configured to use prompts from the prompts folder which can easily be modified by the developer.
+The program can be configured to supply one of many prompts from the prompts folder by simply modifying the `appsettings.json` file.

-## New VoiceLive SDK Convenience Methods

-This sample now demonstrates some of the new convenience methods added to the VoiceLive SDK for better developer experience:

-**Used in this sample:**
-- `ClearStreamingAudioAsync()` - Clears all input audio currently being streamed
-- `ConfigureSessionAsync()` - Configures conversation session options
-- `CancelResponseAsync()` - Cancels the current response generation
-- `SendInputAudioAsync()` - Sends audio data to the service

-**Additional convenience methods available:**
-- `StartAudioTurnAsync()` / `EndAudioTurnAsync()` / `CancelAudioTurnAsync()` - Audio turn management
-- `AppendAudioToTurnAsync()` - Append audio data to an ongoing turn
-- `ConnectAvatarAsync()` - Connect avatar with SDP for media negotiation
-- `CommitInputAudioAsync()` / `ClearInputAudioAsync()` - Audio buffer operations

-These methods eliminate the need to manually construct and populate `ClientEvent` classes, providing a more developer-friendly API similar to the OpenAI SDK.

-## Features

-- **Real-time voice conversation**: Seamless bidirectional audio streaming
-- **Interruption handling**: Graceful handling of user interruptions during assistant responses
-- **Multiple voice options**: Support for both OpenAI and Azure voices
-- **Cross-platform audio**: Uses NAudio for reliable audio capture and playback
-- **Robust error handling**: Automatic reconnection and error recovery
-- **Configurable settings**: Command line options and configuration file support

 ## Prerequisites